BuckRogers1965/Physics-Unit-Coordinate-System/docs/Law_of_Gravitation_Analyzed_via_PUCS.md

 \( $r\_t$ \) is the radius expressed as an equivalent time (units \( \mathrm{s} \)).
 \( c \) is the length-per-time scaling factor (units \( \mathrm{m/s} \)).
+This is true because in natural units of length, it is mathematically the identical value of time because length ~ time in this universe.

 ---